Minimal idempotent ultrafilters and the Auslander-Ellis theorem: Minimal idempotent ultrafilters on countable algebras

 \section{Minimal idempotent ultrafilters on countable algebras}

 A countable algebra $\mathcal{A}=\{A_1,A_2,\dots \}$ is a sequence of sets closed under intersections, unions and complement.
-A download translation algebra is an algebra $\mathcal{A}$ which is additionally closed under downward translations, i.e.
+A downward translation algebra is an algebra $\mathcal{A}$ which is additionally closed under downward translations, i.e.

+(Membership in $\F$ is given by an index set of indexes $A_n$ such that $A_n\in \F$.
+Thus, this definition makes sense in \ls{RCA_0}.)

 A (partial) \emph{non-principal ultrafilter} $\mathcal{F}$ for $\mathcal{A}$ is a subset of $\mathcal{A}$ that satisfies the ultrafilter axioms relativized to $\mathcal{A}$, i.e.